dennislwm/playboard/README.md

 The audience for this document includes:

-* Mobile User who will add URLs, via Bookmark or Email, and consume RSS feeds on their iPhone device.
+* Mobile User who will send messages, via Bookmarklet or Email, and consume RSS feeds on their iPhone device.

-* Mac User who will add URLs, via Bookmark or Email, consume RSS feeds, and query text from an archive on their workstation.
+* Mac User who will send messages, via Bookmarklet or Email, consume RSS feeds, and query text from an archive on their workstation.

 * DevSecOps Engineer who will design system workflows, configure any SaaS or selfhosted services, and plan for disaster recovery.